Veronica Strong-Boag: Career and honours

 Strong-Boag obtained her BA in History from the University of Toronto in 1970, her MA from Carleton University in 1971, and her PhD from the University of Toronto in 1975.
 Her PhD thesis, completed under the supervision of Michael Bliss, was subsequently published as The Parliament of Women.
 In addition to UBC, she has served as a faculty member at Trent University in Peterborough, Ontario, Concordia University in Montreal, and Simon Fraser University in Vancouver.
 She served as president of the Canadian Historical Association from 1993 to 1994.
 Strong-Boag is the director of the advocacy website womensuffrage.org.

-Strong-Boag has been award numerous accolades throughout her career.
+Strong-Boag has been awarded numerous accolades throughout her career.
 In 1988 she won the Sir John A. Macdonald Award (now the CHA Best Scholarly Book in Canadian History Prize) for her study of the lives of women in Canada between the wars, entitled The New Day Recalled.
 She was elected a Fellow of the Royal Society of Canada in 2001 and in July 2012 she became the second woman to be awarded the society's J. B. Tyrrell Historical Medal "for outstanding work in the history of Canada."
 In 2019 Strong-Boag was appointed a member of the Order of Canada, with her citation recognizing her as "one of the great trailblazers in the field of Canadian history" whose "professional leadership and her groundbreaking research have made her a key figure in recognizing feminist history in Canada and abroad."
 She received an honorary doctorate from the University of Guelph in October 2018.